ANYbotics/variant/README.md

 This project provides a partially templated C++ API for treating ROS messages as type-erased variants.
 Similar to the Python API of ROS, it thus renders ROS messages and their members accessible without the requirement for including any message headers at compile time.
-The goal of this functionality is to motivate developers to contribute more C++ packages which are intended to inspect and operate on any message type.
+The goal of this functionality is to encourage developers to contribute more C++ packages which are intended to inspect and operate on any message type.